 Peter Keinz is Associate Professor and deputy head of the Institute for Entrepreneurship and Innovation of WU Vienna.
 He has been doing research in the fields of Open and User Innovation, Knowledge- and Technology Transfer, as well as Entrepreneurship for more than 15 years.

-Besides his academic endeavours, Peter places great emphasis on collaborations with the corporate world.
-He has conducted more than 200 consulting projects with start-ups, corporations, and research organizations.
+Besides his scientific endeavours, Peter places great emphasis on collaborations with the corporate world.
+He has conducted more than 200 projects with start-ups, corporations, and research organizations.
 Currently, Peter helps organizations like CERN and Fraunhofer e.V. with their open innovation activities.

 As a researcher, Peter is interested in open and user innovation approaches.
 He strongly believes that organizations need to open up their innovation processes in order to remain competitive.
 Thus, Peter researches instruments and methods helping organizations to tackle the creative potential of external stakeholders.
 Furthermore, he studies how organizations need to be designed to be capable of exploiting the promise of open and user innovation approaches.